gtk-rs/gtk4-rs/book/src/widgets.md

 One kind of widget might be able to contain other widgets, it might present information and it might react to interaction.

 The [Widget Gallery](https://developer.gnome.org/gtk4/stable/ch08.html) is useful to find out which widget fits your needs.
-Let's say we want a button.
+Let us say we want to create our “Hello World” app again, and we wanted to have a button.
 We have quite a bit of choice here, but let's take the most simple one.
 Its name can be found out by clicking on the image ⇒ it is a `GtkButton`.